SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you have plenty of time, I’d recommend taking a cruise over to Tiburon for a few hours.
 You can do a little shopping and grab some lunch along the water.
 On a beautiful San Francisco day, this is a very popular destination as they have a few large restaurants along the water for lunch.

 There are several San Francisco ferries a day to and from this gorgeous waterfront town.
-All of the ferries for this destination are managed by the Blue and Gold Fleet Company.
+All of the ferries for this destination are managed by Golden Gate Transit.

-The standard Tiburon Ferry only picks up at Pier 41 in Fisherman's Wharf.
+The standard Tiburon Ferry only picks up at the Ferry Building.

 Arrives in Tiburon